LiamJCates/Programming-Notes/C++/Syntax/Statements/Control/Exceptions/CatchSelection.md

 When an exception is thrown, it may be caught by the following types of catch handlers:

-    A handler that can accept any type (using the ellipsis syntax).
+    A handler that can accept any type (using the ellipsis syntax, ...).

     A handler that accepts the same type as the exception object; because it is a copy, const and volatile modifiers are ignored.